-Gabby Epstein Dons A Barely-There Red Bikini, Naughtily Blows Into Pink Bubblegum On Instagram
+Gabby Epstein Dons A Barely There Red Bikini, Naughtily Blows Into Pink Bubblegum On Instagram

 To tease her fans, the model took to her account on Sunday evening and posted a very suggestive snap — one which sent temperatures immediately soaring.

-In the photo, Gabby could be seen sitting in a car, naughtily blowing into bright pink bubblegum while wearing a barely-there red bikini that allowed her to flash plenty of skin.
-Her extremely tiny bikini top could hardly contain her breasts, as a result of which she flashed some serious underboob.
+In the photo, Gabby could be seen sitting in a car, naughtily blowing into bright pink bubblegum while wearing a barely there red bikini that allowed her to flash plenty of skin.
+Her extremely tiny bikini top could hardly contain her breasts, and as a result, she flashed some serious underboob.

-And not only that, but Gabby also made sure to provide a generous view of her taut stomach and thighs to her fans to leave them completely awestruck.
+And not only that, Gabby also made sure to provide a generous view of her taut stomach and thighs to her fans to leave them completely awestruck.

 The display of skin did her nothing but favors as the picture racked up more than 60,000 likes and 700-plus comments — all within a few minutes of having been posted.